Kizhakku Cheemayile: Soundtrack

-Release and reception
+Marketing and release

+Thanu advertised the film using only Bharathiraja, Rahman and Vairamuthu in the wall posters on the launch date, feeling they were more popular than the artistes.
+For the first time, computerised digital designing method was used to print posters and publicity materials.
 Kizhakku Cheemayile was released on 13 November 1993, Diwali day.

+Reception

 Malini Mannath of The Indian Express wrote, "With some sterling performances [..] and some emotion-charged scenes that move the viewer, Kizhakku Cheemayile may not be the classic Bharatiraja film, but it is a good film that makes you forget its flaws."
-Seetha Ravi of Kalki gave a more mixed review, saying the happiness in the stills was not present in the film.
+Seetha Ravi of Kalki gave a more mixed review, though she appreciated the performances of Radikaa, Vijayakumar and Napoleon.